eflautt/ga-data-science/templates/template-project-readme.md

 ---

 ### EVALUATION
 **Guidelines & Rubric**

 Your project will be evaluated by your instructors in the following areas:

-- Guiding principle 1
+1. Guiding Principle
-- Guiding principle 2
+2. Guiding Principle
-- Guiding Principle 3
+3. Guiding Principle

 **Rubric**: [Link to rubric](#)